-Facet joints are small joints between the vertebrae in the back of the spine.
-Sometimes they can be a source of back pain.
-One way to determine whether or not they are causing pain is by performing a medial branch nerve block injection.
+Facet joints are small joints located between the vertebrae in the back of your spine, and they can be a source of back pain.
+One way to determine whether they are the source of your pain is to perform a medial branch nerve block injection.

 How the injection works

 To begin, your doctor will have you lie down on a table.
 She or he will then use a local anesthetic to numb the skin and tissue around your facet joint.

 Using X-ray guidance called fluoroscopy (pictured above), your doctor will next steer a small needle over your medial branch nerves.
 Then, a small amount of contrast dye is injected to confirm the medicine covers your nerve.